Anapher/Strive/README.md

 ## About The Project
 Last year when I was tutor at my university, I had to use BigBlueButton which was a very frustrating experience.
 I wondered how hard it can be to create a video conference system and that's how Strive was started.
 You can find a list with issues of BBB I wanted to address [here](./advantages_over_bbb.md).

+### Features

+- Flexible Permission System
+- Breakout Rooms
+- Screen Share
+- Multiple scenes (grid, active speaker)
+- Presenter mode
+- Room Chat & Global Chat, anonymous chat messages
+- Use smartphone as webcam by scanning QR code
+- Talking Stick / moderated talking
+- Reduce traffic using WebRTC simulcast
+- Up-to-date and responsive UI
+- Announcements / show a message to all participants, also these in breakout rooms
+- Horizontal and vertical scalability

 ### Architecture
 ![Architecture](./img/architecture.png)